carpentries/instructor-training/_episodes/08-motivation.md

 "[What can I do today to create a more inclusive community in CS?]({{ page.root }}/files/papers/lee-create-inclusive-community-2015.pdf)"
 (which you were asked to read before the workshop) is a brief, practical guide to doing that with references to the research literature.
-These help learners who belong to one or more margainalized or excluded groups, but help motivate everyone else as well;
+These help learners who belong to one or more marginalized or excluded groups, but help motivate everyone else as well;
 while they are phrased in terms of term-long courses, many can be applied in our workshops,